Much of the crazed adventure across Myanmar and Thailand was conjured here at the Nicky’s Handlebar in Patong, Thailand

 Pictured is the 130 cc Kawasaki KAZY ready for another 500-600 miles.

-Having been told that “all real adventure riders drink Starbucks coffee,” Dr. G stopped to try to get his head around the relationship between Starbucks coffee and adventure riding.
+Having been told that “all real adventure riders drink Starbucks coffee,” Dr. G stopped to try to get his head around the relationship between high priced Starbucks coffee and adventure riding.
 He said, “I kind of cheated.
 I bought a good cup of coffee across the street at McDonalds, but did use the toilet in the Starbucks before I left for the first 60 miles of road miles.”

-“Mission Accomplished” could have been the sign hanging when Dr. G landed back at his official Start Point, Los Angeles International Airport, on July 2, 2017, three years and one month after departing (with some lengthy pit stops along the way).
+“Mission Accomplished” could have been the sign hanging in the background when Dr. G landed at his official Start Point, Los Angeles International Airport, on July 2, 2017, three years and one month after departing (with some lengthy pit stops along the way).
 Instead he was greeted by fans and supporters who helped him adjust to the 13 hour time change and ease back into motorcycle driving in America.

 At the official Start of The Great Around The World Motorcycle Adventure Rally there had been two motorcycles and one of the riders in a similar photo as above.
-Upon reflection, Dr. G titled this photo above “The Missing Man” to recognize that one who started and did not finish.
+Upon reflection, Dr. G titled this photo above “The Missing Man” to recognize the one who started and did not finish.
 On the fence Dr. G had placed his well worn Aerostich jacket (www.aerostich.com), Nolan helmet (www.nolan-usa.com), sticker # 9 number plate that had been affixed to his various motorcycles used to circle the globe and the AROUND THE WORLD pennant that had been carried around the world on the Clancy Centenary Ride (http://bit.ly/n6bXGX) for a second time.

-Throwing a “Welcome Home” party for Dr. G were members of the Airheads Club (www.airheads.org) an unpretentious global motorcycle club of BMW airhead owners.
+Throwing a “Welcome Home” party for Dr. G were members of the Airheads Club (www.airheads.org) an unpretentious global motorcycle club of BMW airhead motorcycle owners.
 Two of the founding members (# 1 and # 111) were so unpretentious they left Dr. G holding his own swill bill after departing the nearly XXXX rated party in Escondido.

 Pictured above is another supporter and well known Airhead club member, Ed Fule, who wanted to join Dr. G on his last decompressing miles back to Montana.
 Since The Great Around The World Motorcycle Adventure Rally was over, Ed was allowed to select his own number for his number plate.
 Honoring his request, he was granted # 69, but only after offering several detailed sections and tales for the pending novel, THE LOST MAN.